Skip to main content

 • the action block uses the built-in collection of resources to tell Chef Infra Client how to install Apache, start the service, and then create the contents of the file located at /var/www/html/index.html

-• action :create is the default resource (because it is listed first); action :delete must be called specifically (because it is not the default action)
+• action :create is the default resource (because it’s listed first); action :delete must be called specifically (because it’s not the default action)

-Once written, you can use a custom resource may be used in a recipe with the same syntax as Chef Infra Client built-in resources.
+Once written, you can use a custom resource in a recipe with the same syntax as Chef Infra Client built-in resources.

 Syntax